MicrosoftDocs/office-docs-powershell/skype/skype-ps/skype/Get-CsOnlineVoiceUser.md

 ## DESCRIPTION

 **Note**: This cmdlet will be deprecated.
-Please start using replacement cmdlets as soon as possible as described below.
+You should start using the replacement cmdlets described here as soon as possible.

 The table below lists the parameters to `Get-CsOnlineVoiceUser` and the alternative method of getting the same data using a combination of `Get-CsOnlineUser`, `Get-CsPhoneNumberAssignment`, `Get-CsOnlineLisLocation` and `Get-CsOnlineLisCivicAddress`